-The Tableland Mill commenced construction in 1997 and was the first sugar mill constructed in Queensland for 75 years.
-Tableland Mill is the newest and most technologically advanced sugar mill in Australia.
-The mill commenced operations on the 29th June 1998 and was constructed using state of the art technology and automation whilst environmental considerations were at the forefront.
+The Tableland Mill commenced construction in 1997, the first sugar mill to be constructed in Queensland for 75 years.
+The mill is the newest and most technologically advanced sugar mill in Australia.
+It commenced operations on the 29 June 1998, and was constructed using state of the art technology and automation with heavy consideration given to environmental considerations.

 The mill is located approximately 25 kilometres west of Mareeba on the Atherton Tablelands in Far North Queensland.
 At present there are 85 growers supplying sugarcane to the mill and the cane is harvested from approximately 8,500 hectares of land.
 All cane is delivered to the mill by an efficient road transport system.